Liouville-Arnold theorem for homogeneous symplectic and contact Hamiltonian systems: Jacobi and contact manifolds

 \subsection{Contact manifolds}

-Let $M$ be an $(2 n+1)$-dimensional manifold.
-A \emph{contact distribution} on $M$ is a one-codimensional maximally non-integrable distribution $\cdist$ on $M$.
+Let $M$ be a $(2 n+1)$-dimensional manifold.
+A \emph{contact distribution} on $M$ is a corank-one maximally non-integrable distribution $\cdist$ on $M$.
+Being maximally non-integrable means that the bilinear map

+is non-degenerate, where $[\cdot, \cdot]$ denotes the restriction to sections of $\cdist$ of the canonical Lie bracket on $\X(M)$, and $\gamma\colon \T M \to \T M/\cdist$ is the canonical projection.
 The pair $(M,\cdist)$ is called a \emph{contact manifold}.
 A \emph{contact form} on $M$ is a one-form $\eta\in\Omega^1(M)$ such that $\ker\eta$ is a contact distribution on $M$.
 If such one form exists globally, $(M,\eta)$ is called a \emph{co-oriented contact manifold} \cite{Geiges2008}.
 Henceforth, all the contact manifolds considered will be co-oriented.
 Hence, the following definition will be employed.